prevwong/react-vue-component/README.md

 # react-vue-component

-Build Vue-like components in React (watch, computed & no more setState)
+Build Vue-like components in React.
+Get the goodness of Vue-reactivty system such as watchers and computed properties and remove the need of using React's `setState` completely.

-# Installation
+## Installation

 `$ npm install --save-dev react-vue-component`